tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Toggle dunst notifications using dunstctl.

 When notifications are paused using this module dunst doesn't get killed and you'll keep getting notifications on the background that will be displayed when unpausing.
 This is specially useful if you're using dunst's scripting (https://wiki.archlinux.org/index.php/Dunst#Scripting), which requires dunst to be running.
 Scripts will be executed when dunst gets unpaused.

 Requires:
     * dunst v1.5.0+

-contributed by `cristianmiranda <https://github.com/cristianmiranda>`_ - many thanks!
+contributed by `cristianmiranda <https://github.com/cristianmiranda>`_ - many thanks! contributed by `joachimmathes <https://github.com/joachimmathes>`_ - many thanks!

 .. image:: ../screenshots/dunstctl.png